Plymouth GTX: 1970

+Engines

 1971

 The B-body was redesigned for 1971 and featured rounded "fuselage" styling with a raked windshield, hidden cowl, and a loop-type front bumper around a deeply inset grille and headlights.
 This was the final year for the GTX as a stand-alone model.
 The convertible body style was dropped.

 Engine choices were 440 four-barrel, 440 with three two-barrels (Six Pack), and 426 Hemi.
 Emission restrictions such as lower compression ratios and faster-acting choke operation lowered the base 440 output by 5 hp, to 370 hp.
-The 440 Six Barrel was down to 385 hp, but the Hemi was still rated at 425 hp.
-Due partly to rising insurance rates on muscle cars, sales were low.
-There were fewer than 3,000 units produced in 1971 (a total of 2,942), and only 30 cars were equipped with the Hemi engine, which was discontinued after this year.
+The 440 Six Pack was down to 385 hp, but the Hemi was still rated at 425 hp.
+Due partly to rising insurance rates on muscle cars, sales dropped to fewer than 3,000 units in 1971 (2,942), and only 30 cars were equipped with the Hemi engine, which was discontinued after this year.

+Engines

+1972–1974

+The GTX as a standalone model was discontinued after the 1971 model year.
 For 1972 through 1974, any Road Runner ordered with the optional 440 was renamed Road Runner GTX and included the badging of both previous models.